Scientist Snapshot | Mark Muldowney, Head of Technology and Innovation

 Right now, we are in the midst of maturing a robust service offering in continuous manufacture and Biocatalysis, both of which have been broadly applied in other industries but are relatively new to the pharmaceutical sector.

-Biocatalysis is of interest because it can powerfully enhance project efficiency by reducing the number of steps involved in syntheses and generates less waste than chemical catalysis.
-Enzymes also have the potential to be genetically engineered for further process optimisation.
+Biocatalysis is of interest as it can reduce the number of steps involved in syntheses and generates less waste than chemical catalysis.
+Enzymes also have the potential to be genetically engineered for further process.
 By combining the strengths of our university partners with our robust development and scaleup capabilities, we can currently handle Biocatalysis reactions up to the 1000 kg scale.

 How do your university partnerships support Sterling’s technology and innovation approach?

 At Sterling, we refer to ourselves as a PDMO® or partnership development and manufacturing organisation.
 But in addition to forming collaborative partnerships with our customers, we are also committed to partnering with leading academic institutions to adopt and apply emerging technologies.
-Today, we have strong partnerships with leading universities like Leeds, Northumbria, and Durham, among others.
+Today, we have strong partnerships with leading universities like Leeds and Northumbria, among others.

 We hand-select partners with deep experience and strong specialisations in each technological area to provide our customers access to world-class solutions and expertise.
-For example, we work closely with Northumbria University and its dedicated Nzomics business unit in Biocatalysis.
-Nzomics aids in enzyme screening, customisation, and immobilisation to help us efficiently develop viable biocatalysts to utilise in our customers’ programmes.
+For example, we work closely with Northumbria University to help us efficiently develop viable biocatalysts to utilise in our customers’ programmes.

 How do you hope to expand Sterling’s technology offerings in the next several years?